ipozdeev/it-skills-for-research/apps.md

 2. add another input control to the `r-shiny-tutorial` app to include/exclude stocks from the OLS estimation and chart;
 3. create a jupyter kernel of a virtual environment;
 4. create a new jupyter notebook with code and markdown-styled text cells;
+5. use `ipywidgets` to add interactive elements to your notebook;
-5. save, commit and push the notebook to Github; make sure it appears with the output;
+6. save, commit and push the notebook to Github; make sure it appears with the output (the interactive elements won't work of course);
-6. clone the annotated transformer notebook and install the requirements, then make sure you can run the cells.
+7. clone the annotated transformer notebook and install the requirements, then make sure you can run the cells.